tachyon-beep/eidolon/docs/MVP_SUMMARY.md

 ## Conclusion

-This MVP proves the MONAD concept is viable and valuable.
+This MVP proves the Eidolon concept is viable and valuable.
 The hierarchical agent system successfully analyzes code at multiple levels, synthesizes findings upward, and presents them through an intuitive card-based interface with full transparency into agent reasoning.

 The foundation is solid for building out the remaining tabs (Repair, Test, Design) and adding advanced features like contestability, multi-language support, and team collaboration.

-**MONAD is ready for demonstration and user testing.**
+**Eidolon is ready for demonstration and user testing.**